nkoiv/mists/README.md

 # mists
-A realtime Roguelike adventure for cs.hel.fi javalab.
+A realtime Roguelike adventure for cs.hel.fi javalab & tiralab.

 So far you can move around in a procedurally generated dungeon, dodging monsters and burrowing through walls.
 Move around with arrow keys and use space to attack (walls or creatures).
+Clicking a location teleports player there.
 Shift-button toggles monsters to life, esc brings up the main menu.

+**NOTE:** The project has been updated to be ontinued on TiraLab.
+[Project description](https://github.com/nkoiv/mists/blob/master/documentation/projectDescription.md) has been updated with new workplan.

 ***Project description***
 Please see [projectDescription.md](https://github.com/nkoiv/mists/blob/master/documentation/projectDescription.md)